Conditions of Service in Northern Ireland

 Documents outlining family friendly rights for teachers can be found in the Leave of absence (new window) section of the DENI website, including:

-The Department for Employment and Learning (DELNI) provide more general information and guidance on work and family rights for Working Parents and Carers (new window) and further guidance on pregnancy and maternity rights is available from DELNI in the booklet Pregnancy and Maternity Rights in the workplace (new window).
+The NI Direct website provides more general information and guidance on work and family rights for Working Parents and Families (new window), including specific advice and guidance on Pregnancy and Maternity Rights in the workplace (new window).

 Advice on the legal requirements in assessing risks in relation to new and expectant mothers’ job activities is set out in the Health and Safety Executive webpages for New and Expectant Mothers at Work (new window).

 Any teacher taking on a temporary or ‘fixed-term’ contract should consult the Union.
-The NASUWT also provides advice on the rights of Teachers working for employment agencies.
+The NASUWT also provides advice on the rights of Substitute (Supply) Teachers and Teachers working for employment agencies.

 Further information or assistance